-About 2,500 Stink Bugs were intercepted at the New Zealand border in 2017 and last month North Island students learned how to help stop the bugs from becoming established.
+About 2,500 Stink Bugs were intercepted at the New Zealand border in 2017 and North Island students have been learning how to help stop the bugs from becoming established.

 Stink Bugs are one of the biggest threats to New Zealand’s kiwifruit industry, meaning it’s critical that all New Zealanders work together to keep them out.
-During a field trip to Trevelyan’s Pack and Cool in Te Puke, about 90 students took part in activities designed to teach them about the science behind protecting New Zealand’s primary industries such as kiwifruit production.
+During a field trip to Trevelyan’s Pack and Cool in Te Puke in late 2018, about 90 students took part in activities designed to teach them about the science behind protecting New Zealand’s primary industries such as kiwifruit production.

 “Earlier in the year, the students received hands-on, House of Science pest management and biosecurity learning kits which they worked through in their classrooms, followed by a visit from Scion scientists,” Steve says.